department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-information/personal-information-revision/meeting-notes/why-we-ask-discussion.md

-## 2-08-2022 Meeting to discuss why we are asking for personal information
+## Discussion related to why we are asking for personal information

 ## Attendees
 - Lexi Matza